Personal Manifesto

 On Conflict and Repair

-I do not rush toward resolution to avoid discomfort.
 I trust that tension, held honestly, has its own intelligence.
+Knowing this, I do not rush toward resolution to avoid discomfort.

-When I have caused harm, I face it cleanly: I acknowledge it, I name it, and I move toward repair, not to restore comfort, but because love orients toward wholeness.
+When I have caused harm, I face it cleanly: I acknowledge it, I name it, and I move toward repair, not just because I want to restore comfort, but because love orients toward wholeness.

 On Awareness and Identity